mtapiacs/JavaScript/README.md

 # JavaScript Projects
 * This repository contains multiple JavaScript projects that I have worked on over the years.
-Below is a table of contents for the directories!
+Below is a table of contents for the projects!

 #### Included:
 1. Battleship Project